Can the VA Reduce Your Disability Benefits? What to Know About a Reexamination Notice

 The VA must send you a reexamination letter before they can change your service-connected disability rating.
 This letter will detail what will take place and when.

-You have 30 days to request a hearing if you wish to contest the VA decision, and you have up to 60 days to submit evidence that a reduction in your rating is not warranted.
+• You have up to 60 days to submit evidence that a reduction in your rating is not warranted.

+The notice of reexamination should include contact information where you can reschedule your appointment if necessary.
+It’s essential you attend your reexamination appointment or work to reschedule it for a better time.
 If you don’t attend the appointment or provide supporting evidence for your case, the VA can reduce or terminate your benefits without additional warning.

 Reestablishing your rating could take some time or may be impossible, barring a legitimate reason for missing the appointment.

-Keep in mind, the VA cannot reduce your service-connected disability rating without first sending you notice.
+Note: The VA cannot reduce your service-connected disability rating without first sending you notice.
 Failure to do so should result in a full reinstatement of your benefits.

 VA Reexamination Exceptions